weiminlow/Frontend-Mentor---QR-code-component/README.md

 Thanks for checking out my solution on this front-end coding challenge.

-It takes some time for me to figure out how to align the component vertically.
-At the end, I am using bootstrap 5 to build this QR code component.
+It took some time for me to figure out how to align the component in vertical center.
+At the end, I am able to build this QR code component with bootstrap 5.